How to reach out to a recruiter? (Recruiters Advice)

 Do’s and Don’ts of contacting a recruiter?

 While thousands of job seekers message the recruiters, it is sometimes difficult for them to respond to each one of them in a timely manner.
+They use specialized executive search software to filter applicants and respond to them in bulk.
 However, the do’s and don’t can help you increase your chances of getting a response and building a relationship with the recruiter.

 Do: